 This SSA was revised in July 2015.
 SSA 720 (Revised), The Auditor's Responsibilities Relating to Other Information gave rise to conforming amendments in this SSA in November 2015.
-This SSA is amended in January 2016 relating to Addressing Disclosures in the Audit of Financial Statements.
+This SSA was amended in January 2016 relating to Addressing Disclosures in the Audit of Financial Statements.
 These amendments are effective for audits of financial statements for periods ending on or after 15 December 2016.

 SSA 540 (Revised), Auditing Accounting Estimates and Related Disclosures gave rise to conforming amendments in SSA 260 in August 2019.
-These amendments are effective for audits of financial statements for periods beginning on or after 15 December 2019.